 The application form in GitLab should look like this:

 Save application in GitLab, and GitLab will then generate an Application ID and Secret.
 You can copy-paste those values back into the form on your dbt Cloud's Integrations page.

 Note that if you're using the regular consumer version of GitLab, you'll want to use the standard

-And then you're all set!
+And you're all set!

-Connect your personal GitLab account
+Link your GitLab account button.

 If you do not see your repository listed, double-check that:

 - Your repository is in a Gitlab group you have access to. dbt Cloud will not read repos associated with a user.

 If you do see your repository listed but are unable to import the repository successfully, double-check that: